john-yohan-park/Grade_Predictor/README.md

 # Students_Grade_Predictor
-Summary: Uses a machine learning library to train a bot to predict students' grades
+Summary: Uses a machine learning library to train a bot to predict students' grades.
+Written in Python

 System Requirements: Anaconda, Pandas, NumPy, and scikit-learn

-Written in Python

 This program takes a record of students' academic performance from a tri-semester educational institution and predicts students' 3rd semester grades based on their 1st semester grades,